 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in México, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the Professional Code of Ethics of Mexican Institute of Public Accountants together with other requirements that are relevant to our audit of the consolidated financial statements in México.
+We have fulfilled our other ethical responsibilities in accordance with those requirements and Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.